maranefabio/Database-Conceptual-Projects/Bootcamp_DIO/Description.md

-This is a conceptual project for the educational database of a university.
+This is a conceptual project for the educational database of a university, done in MySQL Workbench.

 The university contains:
 - Different campus;